ZkAGI/ZkSurfer/README.md

 ZkSurfer uses Zynapse API to control your browser and perform repetitive actions on your behalf.
 Currently it allows you to define ad-hoc instructions.
 In the future it will also support saved and scheduled workflows.

-ZkSurferF is fully open-source, and we don't send any page contents or instructions to our servers.
+ZkSurfer is fully open-source, and we don't send any page contents or instructions to our servers.

 ## Table of Contents